+'''

-module load anaconda python plotxy.py speedup.csv speedup.png display speedup.png
+module load anaconda

+python plotxy.py speedup.csv speedup.png

+'''

-(The Anaconda package contains many useful Python libraries, including those that can be used for plotting data: matplotlib).
+(The Anaconda packagecontains many useful Python libraries, including those that can be used for plotting data: matplotlib).
 The utility will save a PNG image containing the plot in the second file name you specify on the command line.
 You can view the plot using the "display" command as you used for the image: